 Military person holding burial flag at veteran service

 The significance of the flag presentation extends beyond the material object itself.
 It embodies the countless sacrifices the service member and their family made, who have endured separations, hardships, and uncertainty.
-The folded flag represents the honor, bravery, and selflessness that are the hallmarks of military service.
+The folded flag represents the honor, bravery, and selflessness that are the hallmarks of service.

 This profoundly emotional moment acknowledges the profound loss experienced by the family while simultaneously expressing the nation’s unwavering support.
 The flag becomes a tangible symbol of the service member’s legacy, a reminder of their dedication to the nation’s history.